-Recreational UAS operations within a 5 mile radius and Commercial UAS operations within a 2 mile radius can be verified on the map here.
+ALL UAS operations within a 5 mile radius can be verified on the map here.

 To ensure the safety of all, the Federal Aviation Administration and the U.S. Congress have established specific safety guidelines for small UAS operators.

 Additionally, registration with the FAA may be required which is dependent on your usage.
 Using a drone to capture photos or video for personal enjoyment falls under the FAA’s definition of recreational or hobby use, which currently no longer requires registration.
 However, using a drone to create imagery for compensation is considered commercial operation and requires a more detailed registration process.

 The FAA website can provide further clarification on which activities are viewed as commercial, non-hobby, or non-recreational UAS operations.

 You can learn more about the different distinctions by visiting: https://www.faa.gov/uas/